 Pandoc Compatibility

-In many cases, simply run codebraid pandoc <normal pandoc options>
+In many cases, simply run codebraid pandoc <normal pandoc options>.

 Codebraid currently supports two categories of input formats: